hairetikos/minimalnode/README.md

 By the end of this guide you should have an ultra-lightweight & fast Debian system consuming as little as 23MB RAM at boot time and just 3-5 processes.
 It is an optimal foundation to build your system up from.

+## Please Note ...

+From this setup, I am getting steady secnodetracker challenge times on average of 3:31.

+If you are exceeding 5:00 after this minimal setup, please repeat some of the steps outlined below such as reinstalling `sysvinit-core` and removing `systemd*` if some future packages may have installed systemd along with them (some packages will install it even though it is not an explicit dependancy)

+Also, after installing packages and compiling software you may consider clearing the cache as follows:

+1. Stop `zend` and `secnodetracker` (as regular user)
+2.  `swapoff -a` (as root)
+3.  `sync && echo 3 > /proc/sys/vm/drop_caches` (as root)
+4.  `swapon -a` (as root)
+5. Restart `zend` and `secnodetracker` (as regular user)

 ## Installation

 First, right click and copy the link to the Debian Net Install ISO.
 The ISO can be found at the bottom of the Debian netinst download page https://www.debian.org/CD/netinst/